base2Services/cfn-vpn/docs/getting-started.md

 ```
 Options:
   r, [--region=REGION]                                 # AWS Region
                                                        # Default: ap-southeast-2
       [--verbose], [--no-verbose]                      # set log level to debug
       --server-cn=SERVER_CN                            # server certificate common name
       [--client-cn=CLIENT_CN]                          # client certificate common name
       [--easyrsa-local], [--no-easyrsa-local]          # run the easyrsa executable from your local rather than from docker
-      [--bucket=BUCKET]                        # s3 bucket
+      [--bucket=BUCKET]                                # s3 bucket, if not set one will be generated for you
       --subnet-ids=one two three                       # subnet id to associate your vpn with
       [--default-groups=one two three]                 # groups to allow through the subnet associations when using federated auth
       [--cidr=CIDR]                                    # cidr from which to assign client IP addresses
                                                        # Default: 10.250.0.0/16
       [--dns-servers=one two three]                    # DNS Servers to push to clients.
       [--split-tunnel], [--no-split-tunnel]            # only push routes to the client on the vpn endpoint
                                                        # Default: true
       [--internet-route=INTERNET_ROUTE]                # [subnet-id] create a default route to the internet through a subnet
       [--protocol=PROTOCOL]                            # set the protocol for the vpn connections
                                                        # Default: udp
                                                        # Possible values: udp, tcp
       [--start=START]                                  # cloudwatch event cron schedule in UTC to associate subnets to the client vpn
       [--stop=STOP]                                    # cloudwatch event cron schedule in UTC to disassociate subnets to the client vpn
       [--saml-arn=SAML_ARN]                            # IAM SAML idenditiy providor arn if using SAML federated authentication
+      [--saml-self-service-arn=SAML_SELF_SERVICE_ARN]  # IAM SAML idenditiy providor arn for the self service portal
+      [--directory-id=DIRECTORY_ID]                    # AWS Directory Service directory id if using Active Directory authentication
 ```